veeCan54/03-Route53DNSSECImplementation/README.md

 1. I am not aware of any mistakes however, word of caution: **Disabling DNSSec in a production environment needs to be done after taking into consideration the TTL of the parent zone.
 Otherwise it could cause disruption of traffic to our site**. ***DNSSec adds an extra layer on top of DNS, for security - so why would we want to disable it?
 Would we disable it temporarily for key rotation?***

 **TODO**
-1. Research, find out more about use cases for disabling DNSSec and under what circumstances would it need to be done. <br>
+1. Research use cases for disabling DNSSec and under what circumstances would it need to be done. <br>
    Bird graphic courtesy of freepik <img src="https://github.com/veeCan54/00-EnvelopeEncryptionHandsOn/blob/main/images/freepic.png" width="70" height="10" />